What is Subscription Churn?

 These days there are different kinds of subscriptions on the market.

-There are digital subscriptions (like Netflix and Spotify), SaaS subscriptions (HubSpot, Canva, Google Analytics), membership subscriptions (like Gym and other wellness clubs), box subscription (like HelloFresh, Dollar Shave Club) and physical product subscriptions (like car, e-bikes, scooter, baby strollers, equipments etc).
+There are digital subscriptions (like Netflix and Spotify), SaaS subscriptions (HubSpot, Canva, Google Analytics), membership subscriptions (like Gym and other wellness clubs), box subscription (like HelloFresh, Dollar Shave Club) and product-as-a-service (like car, e-bikes, scooter, baby strollers, equipments etc).
 Needless to say, physical product subscriptions are vastly different from other subscription business models mainly because of two reasons:

 Why are your customers going away from you?
 When it comes to subscription churn it’s important to identify the reasons why a subscriber leaves aka churns.
 Once you know what are some of the reasons why your subscribers leave you can act up with strategies to reduce your churn rate.